 Subverted: Enemy mages will never run out of MP or suffer spell miscasts, however there are ways in which the game simulates these effects.
 For example, antimagic weapons can't drain the MP of enemies (due to enemies not having MP) so instead these weapons apply a stackable spell failure rate on hit, and there are simulated enemy spell miscasts thanks to Cantrip, a monster-only spell which does nothing when cast, essentially wasting a turn.

 Double Subverted: Not all enemy mages have the Cantrip spell, only the earlier ones which need it to tone down their power.
 The effect is that most enemies are still immune to miscasting.

-Water magic (with the exception of summing water elementals) is unavailable to the player, but can be used by some enemies, including the unique monster Ilsuiw and merfolk aquamancers.
+Water magic (with the exception of a type of evocable item) is unavailable to the player, but can be used by some enemies, including the unique monster Ilsuiw and merfolk aquamancers.

 Nessos the unique centaur has the ability to use the enchantment on both his bow and his arrows at the same time (normally the enchantment on ammunition overrides that of the weapon that fires it) gaining the ability to use flaming toxic arrows.

 Convection Schmonvection: Played straight.
 You can stand right next to lava in the game with no ill effects aside from the occasional burst of fire or poisonous smoke.